 It's smart.

-He's he's a rising star.
+He's a rising star.

-And he paid a massive price for that mistake, and I think I've got to believe he's learned his lesson because he's a smart guy.
+And I think I've got to believe he's learned his lesson because he's a smart guy.

-Now, the other people, if again, using your hypothetical if it's Trump, Ted Cruz has got to be on that list.
+Now, the other people, if, again, using your hypothetical, if it's Trump, Ted Cruz has got to be on that list.

-Uh John Kasich has got to be on that list.
+John Kasich has got to be on that list.

 Scott Walker has got to be on that list.

-So Nikki Haley could be on that list.
+Nikki Haley could be on that list.

 I don't tell people every day how to do their job.

-I don't go around saying, Great job today.
+I don't go around saying, great job today.

-You know, I just if they mess up, I might say, What are you doing?
+You know, I just, if they mess up, I might say, what are you doing?

 Because I expect them to perform as you expect me to perform every day.